 In all of the countless emails Nicole and I have exchanged, the most significant and poignant lesson I’ve learned was that I WAS NOT ALONE.
 This lesson alone has made the dealing with all the hardships, listening to all the hysterical crying, surviving all the sleep deprivation, and wondering if it would ever get better more bearable.
 In fact, sometimes I feel quite liberated in knowing that I am not alone.
 I was kinder to myself and allowed myself to feel frustrated, down, and upset and know that I am still a good mom!
 Nicole has always made sure to remind me of that!

 Although I’m not in correspondence with Nicole right now, I still have email packages that I have bought to use for future use, so my time with Nicole and the Baby Sleep Site is far from over.
-During the time I am not in contact with Nicole, I use the resources in the Members Area section to help me navigate through the various changes Haera has been experiencing in her current 8/9/10 month regression-related sleep.
+During the time I am not in contact with Nicole, I use the resources in the Members Area section to help me navigate through the various changes Haera goes through.
 The teleseminars and case studies were particularly helpful in guiding me in Haera’s current sleep situation.